Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 Righteousness, Ever-Upwards
 Left-Pawed Paths, Sinking Down

-**Everyone Is Legendary**

-* Make it possible to pass the time when dead and only respawn when you truly want it.
+* Make it possible to pass the time when dead and only give up when you truly want it.
 Useful with felidol passive
-* put question marks in the craft recipe indicator if you don't know that one yet (say, while looking at an enemy)
-- Lore is that Terminal needs vessels that believes in those caste-respective axioms so he doesn't brainwash himself.

-**Brushstroke Crafting**

-* Become able to place a whole pattern in one shot by selecting from catalogue

 **"Serene Collective" design**